exploratoria/exploratoria.github.io/cookbook/doc-view/dev-notes.md

 Should we use a pretty font such as 'inconsolida' or stick with the default?

 ## Change Log

+2015-08-28 ~ Theo

+The way things are headed seems to be that docView stays simple.
+All it does is identify the extension of a file and then sends the file off to the appropriate file viewer.

+* R5 added and menu updated
+* Read STL files
+* STL models folder added and populated
+* Read Me updated

 2015-08-26 ~ Theo